 “It's your lucky day, Cat, the Tiny One misses you.
 So, for her sake I’ve decided to save you.”

-Before Bramble could consider his reply, Glimmer snatched up the caregiver’s still smoldering cigarette and flitted to the very top of the room.
+Before Bramble could hiss a reply, Glimmer snatched up the caregiver’s still smoldering cigarette and flitted to the very top of the room.
 Within moments, alarms sounded.
 Then, torrents of water exploded from overhead.
 Cats in cages shrieked their displeasure.

 Time passed––it was difficult to know how much from inside a windowless room––yet Bramble pondered many things.
 Where did kibble come from?
 Are laser pointers addictive?
-Do cats really have nine lives?
+Did he really have nine lives?

 Caregivers came and went.
 Water bottles got filled and kibble got doled.
 The visitors seemed only interested in kittens and, sometimes, they’d take one away.
 Each time Bramble felt overwhelmed, with happiness and longing, expectation and melancholy––the sense of being individual yet wholly connected, like when his brothers and sisters would nurse at their mother’s belly.

-Ordinarily, Bramble would never eavesdrop but something was different one day.
-The caregiver’s mood smelled serious.
+Bramble didn't ordinarily pay much attention to the caregivers' conversations but something was different one day.
+Their mood smelled serious.

 “Tough luck.”
 The older of the two caregivers said, “We gotta do the whole room.”